Tito-Lounge/SJSU-Library-Project/README.md

 # SJSU Library Project
- CMPE-132 project designed to learn RBAC model, user provisioning and authentication
+Project for CMPE-132 designed to learn RBAC development techniques.
+Implemented using Python and Django.

+### Libraries
+venv
+django